Alexwolf21/resume-tailoring-ai/knowledge.md

 - Genuine gap: Docker/Kubernetes — never claim; mention as gap
 - Mentoring gap (< 3 yrs experience): frame as knowledge sharing / code reviews instead

+### Enterprise Backend / AI-Enabled Engineering (Early-Career, e.g., Hospitality Tech GCCs)
+Keywords to prioritize if supported:
+- Develop and maintain backend services and REST APIs using Java (exact JD phrasing — mirror verbatim in Summary and bullet 1)
+- Scalable and reusable development patterns (exact phrase — surface in collaboration bullet)
+- AI-enabled engineering practices · Structured development patterns · Prompt-based workflows · Reusable knowledge-driven development (mirror exact phrases)
+- Code reviews and established engineering standards and best practices (exact phrase — dedicate a full bullet)
+- Continuous improvement around automation, reliability, and engineering efficiency (exact phrase)
+- Troubleshoot and resolve application issues · Support Testing (surface both in experience)
+- Spring Boot/Spring MVC · SQL · Relational databases · Microservices · AWS · CI/CD · Git · Agile (Scrum/Kanban)
+- Monitoring and logging tools (map Kibana/Grafana/Dynatrace as adjacent to Splunk; label "Logging" explicitly)
+- **AI framing:** When JD uses "AI-enabled engineering practices" and "prompt-based workflows," this is a MASSIVE differentiator.
+Dedicate a full bullet to AI-assisted development.
+Surface GitHub Copilot by name (direct ATS match).
+Frame LangChain/n8n PoC as "prompt-based workflows" (exact JD language).
+Create a dedicated "AI & Engineering Practices" skills row.
+Surface RAG/Agentic Systems cert and SAP Generative AI cert prominently.
+- **Collaboration framing:** When JD says "collaborate with Technical Leads, DevOps, and platform teams," mirror this exact structure in the collaboration bullet.
+The candidate works with Technical Leads, Architects, and DevOps at SAP — this is a direct match.
+- **Containerization gap:** JD mentions "understanding of containerization concepts" as preferred.
+Candidate does NOT have Docker/K8s.
+This is a genuine gap — do not claim.
+Cloud Foundry is the closest adjacency.
+- **Unix/Linux gap:** Genuine gap.
+Do not claim.
+Cloud Foundry CLI and AWS deployment are adjacent but not equivalent.
+- **Splunk gap:** Candidate has Kibana/Grafana/Dynatrace, not Splunk.
+List monitoring/logging tools truthfully.
+Label "Logging" explicitly in Skills row for partial ATS match.
+- **Education:** Use Variant A for early-career (1–5 year) roles.
+BITS Pilani M.Tech strengthens the profile.

 ### SAP Ecosystem / BTP Java Developer
 Keywords to prioritize if supported:
 - Core Java · Spring Boot · JavaScript · Enterprise applications · End-to-end business functionality